Cambridge, United Kingdom · Tuesday 16 March 2027

 Time difference: +30.4 minutes compared to a flat, road, temperate course.

-Cambridge Boundary Run is a full marathon held in Cambridge, United Kingdom, scheduled for Sunday 16 March 2025.
+Cambridge Boundary Run is a full marathon held in Cambridge, United Kingdom.
+It is scheduled for Tuesday 16 March 2027.
 The course is run on trail surface with 121m of total elevation gain, reaching a maximum altitude of 62m above sea level.
 For registration and full race details, visit the official Cambridge Boundary Run website.

 With 121m of elevation gain, this is a moderately undulating course.
 The route ranges from 5m to 62m above sea level (57m total range).
 While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.